-Asia shares reap big gains on news of Trump-Xi phone chat
+World shares reap big gains on news of Trump-Xi phone chat

-BANGKOK (AP) — Asian shares advanced Friday after President Donald Trump and his Chinese counterpart Xi Jinping spoke by phone and the Chinese state media reported progress in resolving trade tensions between their two countries.
+BANGKOK (AP) — Shares charged ahead Friday in Europe and Asia after President Donald Trump and his Chinese counterpart Xi Jinping spoke by phone and both Trump and the Chinese state media reported progress in resolving trade tensions between their two countries.

 CHINA-US TRADE: U.S. President Donald Trump tweeted that he spoke with Chinese President Xi Jinping and that the two countries were making some progress in trade negotiations.
 He didn’t give details, but there have been few signs of movement in the trade dispute in recent months, and investors are getting nervous about the prospect of huge tariff increases.
 A Chinese foreign ministry spokesman told reporters the discussion was quite positive and that the two leaders were optimistic about resolving the dispute over technology that has resulted in both sides imposing penalty tariffs on billions of dollars’ worth of each other’s exports.
 Meanwhile, Chinese state media said Xi has promised tax cuts and other help to China’s entrepreneurs in a renewed effort to revive the cooling, state-dominated economy.